Fright Night: Tips for Preventing a Halloween Pedestrian Accident

 However, there is a darker side to Halloween that parents need to know about.
 On Halloween, the number of pedestrian accident deaths involving children is four times that of an average day.
 Our accident injury attorneys find this statistic to be truly scary.

-There are several reasons why child pedestrian accidents increase on Halloween night:
+Several reasons why child pedestrian accidents increase on Halloween night:

 - There are more children on the road.